munificent/craftinginterpreters/book/local-variables.md

 <aside name="slot">

-It seems to redundant to push the local's value onto the stack since it's already on the stack lower down somewhere.
+It seems redundant to push the local's value onto the stack since it's already on the stack lower down somewhere.
 The problem is that the other bytecode instructions only look for data at the *top* of the stack.
 This is the core aspect that makes our bytecode instruction set *stack*-based.
 [Register-based][reg] bytecode instruction sets avoid these pointless stack juggling instructions at the cost of having larger instructions with more operands.